Basra97/2420-Assignment-3/README.md

 ```
 sudo ufw status
 ```
-You shold see results like below
+You should see results like below

 ```
 Status: active